2017 New York Yankees

-The Yankees hit their next rough patch in mid-June when they lost six consecutive games on a west coast swing, losing three of four to the Los Angeles Angels of Anaheim and being swept by the Oakland Athletics.
+The Yankees hit their next rough patch in mid-June when they lost six consecutive games on a west coast swing, losing three of four to the Los Angeles Angels and being swept by the Oakland Athletics.
 The stretch coincided with two more key blows on the injury front, as veteran SP CC Sabathia, who had been pitching like an ace of late, went on the disabled list for an extended stay with a serious hamstring injury.
 At the minor league level, top prospect Gleyber Torres, who was rumored to be close to being called up to take over at third base for the Yanks, injured his elbow in a AAA game on June 18th and was lost for the year.
 As a result of the losing streak, they were caught by the Boston Red Sox atop the division standings on June 18th.
 For his part, Tanaka was struggling badly, having lost 6 of 7 starts since May 14th.
 When the Yankees lost again to the Angels in their first game back home on June 20th, it was their longest losing streak since 2007.
 At the end of June, the Yankees suffered a rash of injuries that resulted in three position players making their debut in the span of a week - Tyler Wade, Miguel Andujar and Dustin Fowler.
 In Fowler's case, his debut came as a result of an injury to Tyler Austin, who was himself an injury replacement for Matt Holliday.
 In Moonlight Graham fashion, however, Fowler's debut on June 30th lasted less than an inning, as he crashed into a fence at U.S. Cellular Field in his first big league inning, suffering a season-ending knee injury on the play before even having had a chance to bat.

 At the All-Star break, the Yankees were still in second place, 3 1/2 games back of Boston and just ahead of Tampa Bay, their lead having been decimated by going 5-10 in their last 15 games before the pause.
 They reacted by giving 1B Chris Carter his release, as he was hitting barely above the Mendoza line with a ton of strikeouts.
 Taking his place for the moment would be Korean journeyman Ji-Man Choi, with Bird and Austin still sidelined by injuries.
 Now precariously thin at the position, the Yankees traded reliever Tyler Webb to the Milwaukee Brewers in return for AAA 1B Garrett Cooper, who was immediately called up to New York.
 The second half started badly, as on July 14th, they had to place P Michael Pineda on the disabled list, lost for the rest of the season to an elbow injury, then they lost that evening's game to the Red Sox, 5-4, when Aroldis Chapman blew a 9th inning lead, allowing two runs without retiring a batter.
 On July 18th, the Yankees pulled off a big trade, sending RP Tyler Clippard, whjo had struggled of late, and three prospects to the Chicago White Sox in return for three major league players: 3B Todd Frazier and RPs Tommy Kahnle and David Robertson.
 Frazier took over for Chase Headley, who slipped over to 1B to address the team's curent biggest hole.
 They made two more trades before the deadline, acquiring SPs Jaime Garcia from the Minnesota Twins and Sonny Gray from the Athletics, giving up a total of five prospects - including the injured Dustin Fowler - in return.
 During that time, Judge was going through his first slump of the season, including a record stretch of 38 straight games with a strikeout in late July and early August.
 The Yankees only went 14-15 in August, falling to 5 1/2 games back of Boston after another loss on September 1st.